Saturday, 8 December 2018

 History

-The Stupa which has been conserved by the Department of Archaeology is 3.1 m in height and believed to be a work belonging to the 4th-6th centuries A.D.
+The Stupa which has been conserved by the Department of Archaeology is 3.1 m in height and is believed to be a work belonging to the 4th-6th centuries A.D.
 (Dissanayaka, 2016).
-As no single inscription has been found from the site, the history of this monastery complex is uncertain (Dissanayaka, 2016).
+As no single inscription has been found on the site, the history of this monastery complex is uncertain (Dissanayaka, 2016).
 Stone pillars, remains of ancient buildings and parapet walls can be identified at the site (Withanachchi, 2013).

-The monastery complex with ruins of an old Dagoba and remaining of buildings situated at third-mile post belonging to Grama Niladhari Division Victor Estate 02-P-17 in Pothuvil Divisional Secretary’s Division are archaeological protected monuments, declared by a government gazette notification published on 10 October 2014.
+The monastery complex with ruins of an old Dagoba and remaining of buildings situated at the third-mile post belonging to Grama Niladhari Division Victor Estate 02-P-17 in Pothuvil Divisional Secretary’s Division are archaeological protected monuments, declared by a government gazette notification published on 10 October 2014.

-Ruins at 3rd mile post archaeological site Ruins at 3rd mile post archaeological site.
+Ruins at 3rd mile post archaeological site Ruins at 3rd mile post archaeological site

 References